This month, HeinOnline continues its Secrets of the Serial Set series with a look back on the disastrous sinking of the RMS Titanic.

 Secrets of the Serial Set is an exciting and informative monthly blog series from HeinOnline dedicated to unveiling the wealth of American history found in the United States Congressional Serial Set.
-Join us each month to explore notable events in U.S. history using the primary sources themselves.
-Grab a seat and prepare to be blown away by what the Serial Set has to offer.
+Documents from additional HeinOnline databases have been incorporated to supplement research materials for non-U.S. related events discussed.

 The Serial Set is an ongoing project in HeinOnline, with the goal of adding approximately four million pages each year until the archive is completed.
-View the current status of HeinOnline’s Serial Set project by clicking the button below.
+View the current status of HeinOnline’s Serial Set project below.

 U.S. Entry into World War II

 In 1941, the United States of America was thrust into the fray of World War II after the Empire of Japan launched a surprise attack on the U.S. Pacific Fleet at Pearl Harbor.
 The primarily European and Asian hostilities soon escalated into a global conflict as the U.S. formally declared war on Germany, Italy, and Japan.

 Though the U.S. would eventually join the Allies in victory, the country’s prospects did not look promising at the start.
 In fact, the country was wholly unprepared for a major conflict.
 Just prior to the start of World War II, the United States (and the rest of the Western world) had been floundering under the weight of the decade-long Great Depression, the most severe economic downturn in world history.

 Hoping to foster a unified war effort from both individuals and industries, the U.S. embarked on a World War II propaganda campaign.
 While men left for the front, Rosie the Riveter encouraged women to seek out manual labor and factory work.
 Meanwhile, posters and magazines asked families to do what they could for the war by purchasing war bonds, conserving food and gas, and collecting and recycling scrap metal for military use.